residualvm/residualvm/README.md

 ### 7.1.
 Debugging GrimE Games ###

-The development console can be used to debug both Grim Fandango and Escape From Monkey Island.
+The development console can be used to debug Grim Fandango.
 To enter the debug console, press Ctrl + d.
 Use the `help` command to display a list of the available commands.

 Some of the useful commands are: